yihua7/SC-GS/readme.md

 * Self-captured videos: 1. install [MiVOS](https://github.com/hkchengrex/MiVOS) and place [interactive_invoke.py](data_tools/interactive_invoke.py) under the installed path.
 2. Set the video path in [phone_catch.py](data_tools/phone_catch.py) and run ```python ./data_tools/phone_catch.py``` to achieve frame extraction, video segmentation, and COLMAP pose estimation in sequence.
 Please refer to [NeRF-Texture](https://github.com/yihua7/NeRF-Texture) for detailed tutorials.

+**Important Note for Using Self-captured Videos**:

+* Please remember to remove `--is_blender` option in your command, which causes the nodes to be initialized from random point clouds instead of COLMAP point clouds.
+* Additionally, you can remove `--gt_alpha_mask_as_scene_mask` and add `--gt_alpha_mask_as_dynamic_mask --gs_with_motion_mask` if you want to model both the dynamic foreground masked by MiVOS and the static background simultaneously.
+* If removing `--is_blender` still meets the failure of node initialization, please use the option: `--init_isotropic_gs_with_all_colmap_pcl`.
+This will initialize the isotropic Gaussians with all COLMAP point clouds, which can help avoid the risk of nodes becoming extinct.

 ## Acknowledgement